MOHUIMIN/MazeGame/README.md

 ## 3. Random Client Crash
 Just delete it from your local game state, notify your primary and backup and the tracker(let them also delete it).

+# VI: Game state update policy

+## Policy:
+For any client in the game that wants to make a move, it needs to connect to the primary server first.
+The primary server will take its move request, and add a read write lock to primary server's game state to make sure that the update is synchronized.
+If the move is valid, the status in primary server will be updated.
+Then the client should update the local game status via retrieve from the primary server's latest game state.
+The next step for the client is to connect the backup server with the move request and update backup server's local status (similar as the primary server).

+## Crash handling policy:
+If primary server crashes, then the update will fail, the client will receive an invalid move.

+If the backup server crashes, then the local game state update will still receive the latest game status from the primary server.
+The ping thread will be responsible for regenerate new backup server and it will retrieve the latest game status from the primary server.